Risk Factors for Neuropathy

 • Tumors – causing pressure on a nerve – Cancers and benign tumors can infiltrate or exert damaging pressure on nerve fibers.
 Tumors also can arise directly from nerve tissue cells.

-• Vaccinations – there are always side effects from vaccinations, nerve damage being one of them.
-Here is an article about this Vaccination related nerve damage.
+• Immunization – there are sometimes side effects from inoculations, nerve damage being one of them.
+Here is an article about this Neurotoxins side effect nerve damage.

 • Vascular Damage and blood diseases – can decrease oxygen supply to the peripheral nerves and quickly lead to serious damage to or death of nerve tissues, much as a sudden lack of oxygen to the brain can cause a stroke.
 Diabetes frequently leads to blood vessel constriction.
 Various forms of vasculitis (blood vessel inflammation) frequently cause vessel walls to harden, thicken, and develop scar tissue, decreasing their diameter and impeding blood flow.
 This category of nerve damage, in which isolated nerves in different areas are damaged, is called mononeuropathy multiplex or multifocal mononeuropathy.